 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-What’s the Best Password Manager in 2023?
+What’s the Best Password Manager for 2024?

 Your choices are many, and that’s a good thing.